Geometric phases in astigmatic optical modes of arbitrary order: Basis sets of paraxial modes

 In a single transverse plane, such overall phase factors do not modify the physical properties of the mode pattern.
-The evolution of these phase under propagation and optical elements, however, can be measured interferometrically.
+The evolution of these phases under propagation and optical elements, however, can be measured interferometrically.

-The astigmatism of the modes, as characterized by the $2\times 2$ matrix $\mathsf{S}$, can clearly be modified in any desired way by appropriate combinations of the optical elements that we have discussed in section \ref{6Canonical description of paraxial optics}.
-As will be discussed in section \ref{6Geometric phases for non-astigmatic modes}, the degrees of freedom associated with the spinor $\eta$ can be manipulated by mode convertors and image rotators.
+The astigmatism of the modes, as characterized by the $2\times 2$ matrix $\mathsf{S}$, can be modified in any desired way by appropriate combinations of the optical elements that we have discussed in section \ref{6Canonical description of paraxial optics}.
+The degrees of freedom associated with the spinor $\eta$ can be manipulated by mode convertors and image rotators \cite{Beijersbergen93, Galvez03}.
 Although we shall see that variation of the phase factors $\exp(i\chi_{p})$ is, in general, unavoidable when the other parameters are modified, we show here that it is possible to construct a ray matrix $\in Sp(4,\mathbb{R})$ that solely changes these phase factors.
 Such a ray matrix is defined by the requirement that

 so that the vectors $\mu_{p}$ and $\mu_{p}^{\ast}$ are eigenvectors of $M_{\chi}$.
 The corresponding eigenvalues are unitary.
 In terms of $\mathsf{R}$ and $\mathsf{T}$ this relation can be expressed as